 Our Spiritual Care Services Staff

-Spiritual Care Services at Hurley Medical Center is led by our Coordinator of Spiritual Care.
-Our more than two-dozen, highly experienced volunteer chaplains include ordained clergy and lay persons, all of whom are strong members of the faith community and have been referred to Hurley by existing members of the spiritual care team.
+Spiritual Care Services at Hurley Medical Center is overseen by our Volunteer Services and Patient Relations Departments, and led by a Volunteer Director of Spiritual Care.
+Our numerous highly experienced volunteer chaplains include ordained clergy and lay persons, all of whom are strong members of the faith community and have been referred to Hurley by existing members of the spiritual care team.
 Individuals may ask to speak to a chaplain of his or her own faith; however, all of our chaplains are committed to a ministry of listening and prayer that respects each person’s spiritual path and their relationships to themselves, others and their God.

 In addition to counseling of individuals and families, we conduct religious and ecumenical services as well as other services that recognize particular traditions.

 We provide access to spiritual care throughout Hurley Medical Center.
 Some of our volunteer chaplains have a special interest in specific communities or groups of patients.
 These chaplains may spend additional time in hospital units that serve children, seniors, cancer patients and others.

 Our prayer/meditation chapel is located on the main level.
 From the main lobby go past the blue elevators and turn left into the hallway.
 The chapel is located on the right and is open 24 hours.

 For more information on Spiritual Care Services at Hurley Medical Center, please contact the Coordinator of Spiritual Care at (810) 262-9517.